starlake-ai/starlake/docs/docs/cloud/azure.md

   (you'll probably use this method on a production cluster)

-* Through a specific application.conf file in the comet.jar classpath.
+* Through a specific application.conf file in the starlake-assembly.jar classpath.
-  You must add the spark.hadoop. prefix to the corresponding Hadoop configuration keys to propagate them to the Hadoop configurations that are used used in the Comet Spark Job.
+  You must add the spark.hadoop. prefix to the corresponding Hadoop configuration keys to propagate them to the Hadoop configurations that are used used in the Starlake Spark Job.